 California Critical Thinking Skills Test

-All students graduating in the fall, spring, or summer semesters are required to take the CCTST, but some exemptions may apply.
+All undergraduate students graduating in the fall, spring, or summer semesters are required to take the CCTST, but some exemptions may apply.
 The CCTST is a 45 minute, 34-item, multiple-choice test that evaluates students’ ability to analyze, infer, explain, evaluate, and interpret information.
-Students can complete the CCTST any time after completing 96 credits.
+Students are eligible to complete the CCTST after completing 96 credits.
+The CCTST is administered in-person within the Testing Centers on ETSU's main campus and at off-campus instructional sites.
+For more information about completing the CCTST, please click the Student Guide link below.

 Contact: Megan Miller